 DLTs can be more opaque in their operations than blockchains, but still offer a lot of access and ease of use.
-Other forms of decentralised technologies are for more open to public.
+Other forms of decentralised technologies are more open to the public.
 DLTs would be more useful for companies or client relations and other direct interaction channels that necessitate more discretion.

 Despite the inherent transparency, blockchain technologies also keep data secure and private.
 As blockchain is mostly automated publicly by the people who have strict access to it, it maintains constant feedback with other nodes in the chain.
 There is little to no interference external to the system.

 The system creates a lot of reference points as it operates.
 This ensures that every node can constantly verify data, ensuring minimal errors or foul play.
 As a peer-to-peer system, it can present a decentralised alternative to other forms of transaction.

 As mentioned previously, cryptocurrency is the most popular use for blockchain.
 This begs the question: how does such a system create currency and mine it?
 As a digital currency, bitcoin and other types of electronic monetary exchange products are a string of numbers.

 Due to their stand-alone numeric nature, they are not tied to any material assets like gold or silver.
 They also don’t have any essential physical representation (although some digital currencies can be made physically on request).
 They are also self-regulated within their own network.